drux31/de-zoomcamp-2024/04-analytics-engineering/week4-dbt-project/README.md

 * operate on the result of a query to generate another query ;
 * etc ...

-It allows users to encapsulate specific, often repetitive, SQL logic into a named, callable unit ([source](https://popsql.com/blog/dbt-macros))
+It allows users to encapsulate specific, often repetitive, SQL logic into a named, callable unit ([source](https://popsql.com/blog/dbt-macros)).

+#### variables
+Variables are useful for defining values that should be used across the project.
+A variable can also be called in a command.